stuartellis/multiform/docs/design/concepts.md

 - Is specifically designed to enable stacks to be added to an existing project.
 - Explicitly does not specify dependencies between stacks.
 The order of execution for stacks is determined by the user or automation that calls the runner.
 This enables you to orchestrate processes as needed.
 For example, you can write a CI pipeline that deploys a stack and then performs other tasks before deploying another stack.

-## Runners
+## The Stack Tools

-- A runner may be implemented with any programming language or tools.
+- Stack Tools may be implemented with any programming language or command-line utilities.
-- The runners that are provided each have a minimal set of dependencies.
-This ensures that they can be used on any UNIX-based system, including macOS, Linux and WSL.
-It also reduces maintenance.
+- The implementation of Stack Tools that is provided has a minimal set of dependencies.
+This ensures that it can be used on any UNIX-based system, including macOS, Linux and WSL.
+This also reduces maintenance.